It’s time to give your skis the love and respect they deserve.

 The main goal of the Fernie Nordic Racers program is to establish a healthy, nurturing competitive environment.
 We feel that competition provides one of the best opportunities for children to be exposed to rules and social values as well as defining the need to get along well with others and be accepted as part of a team.
 The team will put a strong emphasis on promoting values such as tolerance, fairness and responsibility.

 One of our key initiatives is to have fun while learning to ski fast on nordic skis.
 We believe nordic skiing is a lifelong sport that promotes a well-rounded physical fitness base.
 Team members establish friendships with kids of different ages, from different schools and from various communities.
 These friendships play a positive role in their social development and add to the primary focus of having fun while skiing.
 Skiers learn both skate and classical nordic ski techniques.
 Positive attitude and sportsmanship are stressed.
 Some team members seek high-level competition while others take a recreational approach to the sport and may not compete in races.
 Regardless of their level of competition, kids will have a lot of fun and develop healthy, life-long skiing skills and an appreciation of the beautiful mountain outdoors.
 Team members are encouraged to learn to be responsible for themselves in term of keeping track of all their gear, having appropriate clothing, water and snacks, and learning to maintain their own skis.

-The 2021-2022 season of the the Nordic Society will be the eighth year of the Fernie Racers.
+The 2022-2023 season of the the Nordic Society will be the ninth year of the Fernie Racers.
 Our Race Team is for kids 9 years or older who have been previously enrolled in nordic ski lessons for at least one season.
-If your child is interested in joining the team, please contact the Coach Naomi before September 4, 2021 through the Contact Us page on this site.
+If your child is interested in joining the team, please contact the Coach Johnny before September 30, 2021 through the Contact Us page on this site.